-Home My Story The People The Songs Our Adventures Connect
+Home My Story The AI Truth The People The Songs Music & Concerts Connect

-I've been carrying songs in my head since I was a kid on my grandmother's patio, strumming a guitar in a Hawaiian shirt I was certain made me look cool.
-(It did not.)
+I was strumming a guitar in a Hawaiian shirt I was absolutely certain made me look cool.

 I write about what I know — my failures, the people who loved me anyway, the faith that caught me when I couldn't catch myself, and the quiet moments most people walk past.